 This item appears only when you load the default Secure Boot keys.
-This item allows you to clear all default Secure Boot keys.
+This item allows you to clear all the previously applied Secure Boot keys.

-Save Secure Boot keys
+Save Secure Boot Keys

-This item appears only when you load the default Secure Boot keys.
-This item allows you to save all default Secure Boot keys.
+This item allows you to save all the Secure Boot keys to a USB storage device.